Alize Cornet reaches quarterfinals at her 63rd Grand Slam

 He will next play ninth-seeded Felix Auger-Aliassime, who beat 2014 U.S. Open champion Marin Cilic 2-6, 7-6 (7), 6-2, 7-6 (4).
 Medvedev beat the Canadian in the semifinals at last year’s U.S. Open.

-The temperature hit 34 degrees Celsius (93 degrees F) on Day 8, with extra breaks allowed for players to cope with the heat.
+The temperature hit 34 degrees Celsius (93 degrees F) during the late afternoon, with extra breaks allowed for players to cope with the heat.

 Cornet used bags of ice to cool down her head during changeovers, and draped cold towels over her neck.